-A large, and growing, number of companies and organizations are reliant on services provided by IANA for their very presence on the Internet.
+A large, and growing, number of companies and organizations are reliant on services provided by the IANA Functions Operator for their very presence on the Internet.
 To the individual organization, these services are critical yet infrequent; in the whole, they represent the single most significant connection between the global network and Internet users.

-In large part IANA performs a checking function to the Names community.
+In large part the IANA Functions Operator performs a checking function to the Names community.
 Much of the work is pro forma.
 However due to the inherent complexities of names, which have diverse and culturally specific meanings, those functions do not lend themselves well to a general set of rules or precise processes.

-Within the Names community are a number of sub-groups that have the same broad requirements and relationship to both IANA and current operator of the IANA contract, ICANN.
+Within the Names community are a number of sub-groups that have the same broad requirements and relationship to both the IANA Functions Operator (currently ICANN).
 However these groups have marked differences between them.

 It is important for the overall stability of the Internet that each group, regardless of its size, is able to approach and use the IANA functions on its own terms.
-As such, the Names community comes with a number of related but varied proposals for the IANA contract transition.
+As such, the Names community comes with a number of related but varied proposals for the IANA Functions Operator contract transition.

 Community use of IANA functions